stanley-fork/ragit/docs/contribution.md

 ## Write Documents

 It also helps a lot.
+More than 90% of documents is written by a Korean who is not that good at English.
+Please correct my grammar mistakes and silly word choices.

 ## Issuing Bugs